NativeScript/docs/content/guide/ios-marshalling.md

 ### Pointer Types

-Languages in the C family have the notion of a pointer data type.
-A pointer is a value that points to another value, or, more accurately, to the location of that value in memory.
-JavaScript has no notion of pointers, but the pointer data type is used throughout the iOS SDK.
-To overcome this, NativeScript introduces the `Reference` object.
-References are special objects which allow JavaScript to reason about and access pointer values.
-Consider this example:
+Languages in the C family, including iOS SDK, utilize the concept of a pointer data type.
+Pointers are values that represent the memory location of another value.
+However, JavaScript, unlike C-based languages, does not have native support for pointers.
+To bridge this gap, NativeScript introduces the Reference object.
+References are special objects designed to enable JavaScript to handle and interact with pointer values.
+They provide a mechanism for JavaScript to reason about and access memory locations.
+To illustrate, consider the following example:

 ```objc
 NSFileManager *fileManager = [NSFileManager defaultManager];